 When applying spackle, start with more than you need.
 After roughly covering up the dent, you can flip your putty knife over to the clean side.
 Afterward, you can glide the clean side across the spackle.
 Doing this will thin and even out the spackle.

 You might wonder, “What about the extra spackle on the putty knife?”
 Some throw away the spackle left on their putty knife.
-However, I advise you to scrape the excess spackle back into the container.
+However, I advise scraping the excess spackle back into the container.
 It helps save your resources.
 However, that’s just some advice.
 If you are not bothered about saving your spackle or resources, you can throw them away.

 The volume of spackle you use will affect its drying time.
 Using a large spackle amount means you are using a thick layer of spackle; therefore, expect a longer drying time.
 Kindly put this factor into consideration when using spackle.